-This chunky hat knitting pattern would make a great project to make for the colder weather.
+This bobble hat knitting pattern would make a great project to make for the colder weather.

-The knitted beanie hat is a relatively easy pattern and can introduce you to working with two yarns.
+The knitted beanie hat is a relatively easy pattern and can introduce you to working with three different coloured yarns.

 This hat is made from thick chunky yarn, which will keep you warm and toasty in the colder weather.

 Scroll down for the free pattern or you can purchase your printer-friendly, ad-free PDF here.

 An Easy-Level Knitted Hat Pattern

 This is an easy pattern for those of you who are advanced beginner level, and the techniques you will need to know are the knit stitch, purl, k2tog, changing yarn colors for the stripes, and knitting in the round.

 If you have never knit in the round before using circular needles you can watch my video tutorial here.

 The hat has no turn-up brim but does have extra length for some slouch.